Importing an estimate from Excel

 8. Select Finish.

-When BidMatrix finishes importing the file, it displays the base bid along with all the phases included in the imported estimate.
+When Sage Estimating (cloud) finishes importing the file, it displays the base bid along with all the phases included in the imported estimate.
 The Import Estimate function will no longer be available for the project.

 After importing an estimate from Excel

-• Review the imported data in BidMatrix to ensure all bid packages and phases are displayed correctly and the budget totals are accurate.
+• Review the imported data in Sage Estimating (cloud) to ensure all bid packages and phases are displayed correctly and the budget totals are accurate.